 Milk Kefir has a long history of being used as a health drink and is thought to have originated near Turkey.

-Milk kefir is a thin drinking yoghurt.
+Kefir is a thin-drinking yoghurt.
 The consistency is slightly thicker than milk and is more creamy.
 The taste is very lightly tart, like a mild yoghurt.

 How do you make Milk Kefir?